SantiagoBerna/BlogPostStreamingAssets/README.md

 ### Initialization

-With all these small pieces, it is finaly possible to create a plausible use case.
+With all these small pieces, it is finally possible to create a plausible use case.

 First, we create the StreamingManager and all of it's necessary components:
 ```c++